jwday/ComputerVision/README.md

 --------------
 **Computer Vision:**
 1) Connect camera
-2) Run webcam-capture-v1.01.py
+2) Run utilities/captureSingleFrame-webcam-v1.01.py
-    - Print out checkerboard.png (located in ./images/) on a standard piece of paper and affix it to a rigid surface (such as a clipboard).
+    - Print out checkerboard.png (located in ../images/) on a standard piece of paper and affix it to a rigid surface (such as a clipboard).
-    - Take at least 10 pictures of the checkerboard at different distances and angles from the camera.
+    - Take at least 10 pictures of the checkerboard at different distances and angles from the camera (more is better).
     - Press 's' to take a picture.
     - Press 'q' to quit.
-3) Run calibration_checkerboard.py
+3) Run utilities/calibration_checkerboard.py (or calibration_checkerboard-specifyLoc.py to specify a different location)
-    - If the code does not work, run take_picture.py again and take more images.
-You may need up to 100 images.
+    - If the code does not work, run captureSingleFrame-webcam-v1.01.py again and take more images.
+You may need as much as 100 images!
     - This code will create a save a file called test.yaml inside ```./calib_images```.
 This file contains all of the camera distortion matrices needed to correct for intrinsic and extrinsic distortion.
 4) Run  aruco_reader.py
     - If you are using a new aruco marker, measure the width of the marker in meters with a caliper, and change the marker_size value.